| Ch 6 -- The C and C++ Programming Languages

 name's scope: A function that is defined (not just called) within the definition

+of another function is local to that other function.
 When two similar C functions must coexist within the same scope, however, they

 cannot bear the same name.
 Instead, you must assign two different names, as with